balancer/code-review/rate-providers/eBTCRateProvider.md

 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

 ## Conclusion
-**Summary judgment: \<SAFE/UNSAFE\>**
+**Summary judgment: SAFE**

 This rate provider should work well with Balancer pools assuming that no wrong rates get pushed.
-The preferred option would be for the rate Provider to use `getRateSafe` of the `AccountantWithRateProviders` to ensure the transaction on Balancer reverts if the underlying system has been paused due to a above threshold price being pushed as part of a oracle price update transaction.
+The rate Provider to uses `getRateSafe` of the `AccountantWithRateProviders` to ensure the transaction on Balancer reverts if the underlying system has been paused due to a above threshold price being pushed as part of a oracle price update transaction.